 Other Uses of Cinnamon

-The most commonly and widely used type of cinnamon that is used is cinnamon powder.
+The most common and widely used cinnamon variety is cinnamon powder.

 Ground cinnamon spice in convenient to use as you use it in the similar way what you would any other powdered spices.

 But did you know that the whole cinnamon stick has a much varied and versatile use compared to the ground version.

 Tips on the uses of cinnamon in cooking has been explained in detail in the linked post.